 Don't forget to reserve in advance; not just the train, the site entrance as well!
 Until recently, as many as 5,000 visitors a day visited Machu Picchu during high season, but the number of visitors permitted on a daily basis has now been capped at 2,500—making reservations in advance of your visit pivotal.
 You have only three hours to visit the three emblematic areas.

 The Andean city of Cuzco lies around 100 kilometers from the old Inca ruins.
+The city of Cusco is said to be in the shape of a puma which symbolizes the power of the earth.
 Every year over a million visitors begin their pilgrimage to Machu Picchu from here.
 The altitude, history and the landscape are just a couple of the reasons why you’ll never forget your Cuzco adventures.

 Cuzco’s location in the Andes and proximity to the jungle make it one of the most ecologically unique spots in the world.
 Cuzco is located 3400 meters above sea -- and above 2750 meters is where people may start to have some altitude sickness symptoms; shortness of breath, a discomfort in the body, dizziness, headaches, stomachaches, even vomiting.
 As great connoisseurs of natural medicine, the Incas used coca leaves to counteract high-altitude sickness.
 If you do not feel like chewing leaves (which can be bitter, apart from numbing your mouth), you can try drinking coca tea, which is most commonly found in the lobby of hotels in Cuzco.
 It is recommended you drink lots of water before and during your trip to Cuzco.
 Also, avoid heavy meals since your stomach takes longer to digest food at high altitudes.